ec-doris/laravel-cas/README.md

 ## Manual Configuration (For Advanced Users)

-If you need to customize PSR dependencies or disable auto-registration:
+If you need to disable auto-registration and provide your own PSR implementations:

 ```env
 CAS_AUTO_REGISTER_MIDDLEWARE=false